Iforgotaboutitin2seconds/Kenyou_CS4220/Project2/README.txt

 Kenyou Teoh, Emiliano Chavez De La Torre, Emmanuel Chavez De La Torre We/I have neither given nor received unauthorized assistance on this work

+The team members decided try to work on it by themself and all came together to figure it out as group.
+At the end all team members decided to use Kenyou Teoh's as the one to submit.

 ----------------------------------------------------------------------------

 How to build/run my program: